Cyber Security Body of Knowledge (CyBOK) Training Course

 Introduction

-- Overview of Cyber Security concepts and definition
+- Overview of Cyber Security concepts and definitions

 - Understanding the CyBOK knowledge areas (KAs)

-- Implementing CyBOK knowledge to address security issues
+- Applying CyBOK knowledge to address security challenges

 Human, Organisational, and Regulatory Aspects